 - The community is very committed to their school board, with many volunteers who might be willing to participate in community beautification efforts

-A community audit can help, either to inform your strategic planning efforts (see below), or after you’ve completed the strategic planning process to help you figure out how to pursue those things.
+A community audit can help, either to inform your strategic planning efforts (see below) or after you’ve completed the strategic planning process to help you figure out how to pursue those things.

 Join your local Economic Development organization or Chamber of Commerce

 Many communities have Chambers of Commerce to support the business community in that area.
-These organizations lobby for tax cuts, deregulation (or less regulation) and other pro-business items.
+These organizations lobby for tax cuts, deregulation (or less regulation), and other pro-business items.
 While it may seem strange for someone in Social Work to join a Chamber of Commerce, especially if they don’t own their own business it is not as unusual as it looks at first glance.

-By being an active member in the Chamber, you have an opportunity to present the other side of these discussions and find compromise that supports both the needs of local businesses while also respecting other residents.
+By being an active member of the Chamber, you have an opportunity to present the other side of these discussions and find a compromise that supports the needs of local businesses while also respecting other residents.
 For example, a factory that wants a zoning change to allow industrial activity that may cause increased pollution could be persuaded to agree to fund an environmental clean-up effort associated with the change of zoning.

 Economic development organizations in some states are associated with the Chambers of Commerce, but more commonly are separate organizations.
 These organizations focus on activities that can help improve the economy in the local area through activities like: